sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ### java.io

-This set of libraries help you do file io, a really usefull tool to help you manipulat files, we will be going over FileWriter and how to read files
+This set of libraries help you do file io, a really useful tool to help you manipulate files, we will be going over FileWriter and how to read files

 #### java.io.File